cssnr/parse-issue-form-action/README.md

 - Chat with us on Discord: https://discord.gg/wXy6m2X8wY
 - Provide General Feedback: [https://cssnr.github.io/feedback/](https://cssnr.github.io/feedback/?app=Parse%20Issue%20Form)

+For more information, see the CSSNR [SUPPORT.md](https://github.com/cssnr/.github/blob/master/.github/SUPPORT.md#support).

 # Contributing

 Currently, the best way to contribute to this project is to star this project on GitHub.

+For more information, see the CSSNR [CONTRIBUTING.md](https://github.com/cssnr/.github/blob/master/.github/CONTRIBUTING.md#contributing).

 Additionally, you can support other GitHub Actions I have published: